duceym/upgrade-ncpa/README.md

 So this way when you run check_ncpa, you can upgrade the agent remotely.
 First you download the ncpa-latest.exe from Nagios and stage it on a local HTTP or FTP directory.
 In that same directory you would also make a directory called scripts and store the plugins you wish to copy as well.
-Use a helper script from your Nagios XI server to help you start the installations.
-If the NCPA agent that you try to install is less than or equal to the version you already have, it will skip the agent installation but still copy the plugin scripts.
+Use a helper script from your Nagios XI server to help you start the installations. (nagios_ncpa_upgrade_generic.sh) If the NCPA agent that you try to install is less than or equal to the version you already have, it will skip the agent installation but still copy the plugin scripts.
 If you want to force an install or downgrade, use the -Force parameter as shown below.
 The script will check ncpa-latest.exe to ensure it has been digitally signed by Nagios.
-The 3.x NCPA agents are signed, but the 2.x agents are not, so this only supports 3.x agents.
+The 3.x.x NCPA agents are signed and the 2.x.x agents are not, so this only supports 3.x.x agents.
 The script is self-updating — upgrade-ncpa.ps1 itself is included in the plugin list and will be copied to the client on every run, keeping it current automatically.
-Logs are written to the "C:\ProgramData\Nagios\NCPA-Upgrade" directory should you need to view results.
-It is advisable to only upgrade one system at a time to ensure you don't break all of your installed agents at once in case something does go wrong.

 ## Directory Structure
 Your HTTP or FTP server should be laid out as follows: